-The evidence suggests that George was in fact a roman soldier, born in about 275AD in Lydda, Syria Palaestina.
-When the Emperor required roman soldiers to offer a sacrifice to the roman gods, George – as a Christian – refused and was decapitated, so becoming a martyr.
-His name ‘Georgios’ means ‘worker of the land’ in Greek, which suggests he was more a farmer than a fighter, but since his death his ghost reportedly pops up at battlefields, (eg Antioch in 1098 and Jerusalem in 1099) to boost morale, so perhaps he was more bellicose than his name suggests.
+In all probability George was actually a roman soldier born in about 275AD in Lydda, Syria Palaestina.
+It was said that when the Emperor required all roman soldiers to offer a sacrifice to the gods, Geroge – as a Christian – refused.
+He lost his head – literally: the punishment was decapitation.
+His name ‘Georgios’ means ‘worker of the land’ in greek, so perhaps he was more a farmer than a fighter, but his ghost is reported to pop up at battlefields (eg Antioch in 1098 and Jerusalem in 1099) to boosr morale.

-St George’s popularity is a little surprising though because no-one knows what he did to deserve sainthood – not even the Pope.
-Pope Gelasius said that George was among the saints ‘whose names are justly revered among men, but whose actions are known only to God’.
+Its a bit surprising that George is so popular because no-one really knows what he did to deserve sainthood, not even the Pope.
+Pope Gelasius said that George was among the saints ‘whose names are justly revered among men, but whose actions are known only to God.’
+Hmm.

-The legend of St George slaying the dragon was brought back by the Crusaders and caught the imagination in the Romantic era.
-St George had featured in the iconography since the seventh century, but – suspiciously -the dragon did not appear until 300 years later.
-Hmmm.
-Its not the sort of detail that’s easily overlooked.
-Imagine talking about Game of Thrones’s Daenerys Targaryen without mentioning her dragons.
+The legend of St George slaying the dragon was brought back by the crusaders and caught the imagination in the Romantic era.
+Images of St George are common from the seventh century – but the dragon did not appear until 300 years later.
+Its not the sort of detail that is easily overlooked.
+Imagine mentioning Daenarys Targaryen without mentioning her dragons.

-In England St George became a candidate to be patron saint because he was honourably mentioned by Bede as a martyr.
-His lack of connection with anything English was a positive benefit – unlike his potential rival Thomas a Becket whose adoption would have promoted Canterbury.
-After a tussle for popularity with Edward the Confessor, St George finally became patron saint of England in 1552 during the Reformation.
-All other saints’ banners were banned, but St George’s cross has formed part of the Union flag from 1606.
+In England he was mentioned by Bede as a martyr and so became candidate for patron saint.
+His total lack of association with anything English was a positive benefit: his potential rival Thomas a Becket would have over-promoted Canterbury, and people had views about Edward the Confessor.
+George was a clean sheet so he finally became patron saint in 1552 during the Reformation.
+All other saints were banned.
+St George’s cross has been part of the Union flag since 1606.